 Now that I’ve taken away the stigma, he proceeds, “Three locals have acted out of character.
-A bartender, a bait shop owner and a nurse, they are only acquainted because this isn’t a big town, aside from tourists, everyone has at least a nodding acquaintance with everyone else.
+A bartender, a bait shop owner and a nurse, this isn’t a big town, aside from tourists, everyone has at least a nodding acquaintance with everyone else.
 The bartender and nurse are as straight as they come, I don’t mean anything sexual, just citizens.
 Jefferson, who owns the bait and tackle, he can be…unusual, he’s into conspiracies, you know the type?”

 “But other than vague references to secret cabals, fake money and people spying on him, he’s harmless.”